 How to choose the perfect color of quartz

 Not always the easiest task.
-But I'm here to help.
+There are tons of choices.
+But I’m here to help!

 is going to greet you every morning

 and evening in the kitchen…

 into America’s new living room.

 Even though I concentrate on white varieties of quartz in this post, the guidance actually applies to choosing any hue of quartz countertops in your design plans…Here’s my kitchen with Viatera Minuet quartz countertops, and in this story I’ll guide you through the selection process.
 This is not a sponsored post, just me sharing my story…I did pop in a couple of affiliate links for a sink and faucet (using the links won’t cost you extra, yet I’ll earn a small commission).

 How to Choose the Perfect Color of Quartz

 Here at the fixer upper, choosing the perfect